 Publishing Office: Production Processes

 The intern will assist in the preparation of exhibition-related publications as well as materials for distribution and use at the Frankfurt Book Fair in October.
-Projects may include working on exhibition catalogues, digital brochures, wall texts, an annual sales catalogue, fact sheets on forthcoming publications, and "dummy" books or iPad presentations for catalogues in production.
+Projects may include working on exhibition catalogs, digital brochures, wall texts, an annual sales catalog, fact sheets on forthcoming publications, and "dummy" books or iPad presentations for catalogs in production.
 He or she will participate in the publication process, assisting editors, designers, and production staff as well as consulting with curators.
 Excellent communication and writing skills are required; experience with InDesign is desirable.
-Current graduate students in relevant disciplines and 2014 graduates with a relevant bachelor's degree are invited to apply.
+Current graduate students in relevant disciplines and 2015 graduates with a relevant bachelor's degree are invited to apply.

 Special Events: Event Management